jdj0/milestone4-enoughalready/README.md

 - Frequent User
     - I want to create an account to enhance my shopping experience.
     - In my account I want to be able to view my order history.
     - I want to be able to store my delivery information to make the checkout process faster and easier.
+    - I want to interact with the brand by reading blogs and leaving comments.

 ## Frontend Design
 - Design Choices